apache/incubator-streampark-website/docs/user-guide/quickstart.md

 The installation of the one-stop platform `streamx-console` has been introduced in detail in the previous chapter.
 In this chapter, let's see how to quickly deploy and run a job with `streamx-console`.
 The official structure and specification) and projects developed with `streamx` are well supported.
 Let's use `streamx-quickstart` to quickly start the journey of `streamx-console`

-`streamx-quickstart` is a sample program for developing Flink by StreamX.
+`streamx-quickstart` is a sample program for developing Flink by StreamPark.
 For details, please refer to:

 - Github: [https://github.com/streamxhub/streamx-quickstart.git](https://github.com/streamxhub/streamx-quickstart.git)
 - Gitee: [https://gitee.com/streamxhub/streamx-quickstart.git](https://gitee.com/streamxhub/streamx-quickstart.git)